zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-debugging-overview.md

 Here are a few tips that help get extension development back on track.
 If you still have questions, reach out to Ibiza team in by using the Stackoverflow tags as specified in [StackOverFlow Forums](portalfx-stackoverflow.md).

-To debug and test your local extension against the production portal, see [portalfx-extensions-testing-in-production.md](portalfx-extensions-testing-in-production.md).
+To debug and test your local extension against the production portal, see [portalfx-extensions-testing-in-production.md](portalfx-extensions-testing-in-production.md) and   [portalfx-testinprod.md](portalfx-testinprod.md).

+For more information about deploying the extension, see [portalfx-deployment.md](portalfx-deployment.md).